wphipps5/dia-amyloid/5-train_classifier/README.md

 Run the script from the directory containing the training dataset:

-python train_rf_classifier.py
+python train-rf-classifier.py

 ---

 ## Notes

-The script first evaluates classifier performance using cross‑validation before training a final model on the complete dataset.
+The script first evaluates classifier performance using both cross‑validation strategies before training a final model on the complete dataset.

-Feature importance values represent the average contribution of each peptide feature across the cross‑validation models.
+Feature importance values represent the average contribution of each peptide feature across the injection‑level cross‑validation models.

-The resulting model package is used by downstream scripts to predict amyloid subtype for prospective DIA datasets.
+The resulting model package is used by amyloid-type-classifier.py to predict amyloid subtype for prospective DIA datasets.